bertkdowns/pyomo-replace/paper/paper.md

 However, the plant data includes stream pressures and temperatures, so the mechanical work and heat transfer coefficients are not actually set in this model.
 Instead, they are replaced with the pressure or temperature measured on the stream flowing out of the unit operations.
 Because of the replacement system, it is easy to see exactly why each of these temperatures and pressures need to be specified, and why the other streams (e.g from the recouperator to the condenser) do not need their properties specified.

 Those familiar with control systems may note that the variable replacement approach for the pump looks similar to the control scheme of a pump in a P&ID Diagram, where the amount of work the pump does is controlled by a PID tuner that reads from a pressure sensor.
-The concept is not exactly analagous for heat exchangers, where the sizing is pre-determined, but the parallels may be helpful in gaining an intuition for how degrees of freedom replacement behaves.
+The concept is not exactly analogous for heat exchangers, where the sizing is pre-determined, but the parallels may be helpful in gaining an intuition for how degrees of freedom replacement behaves.

 Of particular note is the flow in the brine inlet.
 The factory does not record the brine flow in, however it does record the total flow out.
 Thus, we can replace the Brine inlet flow with the Total flow, and the Brine flow will be back-calculated.
 Note that the brine outlet flow is specified much later downstream from the brine inlet.
 When this happens in conventional Degree of Freedom replacement systems, it can be very hard to understand why the brine outlet flow needs to be specified.
 By using a Variable Replacement approach, it is immediately obvious.
 Specifying stream properties downstream of an operation, sometimes significantly downstream, is a common practice when modelling, and Variable replacement makes it easier to understand why these properties need to be specified.